myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 ### 4 Strategies to "plan for chaos"

 1. **Put your habits on your calendar:** Give your habits a time and place to live in your life.
 2. **Stick to your schedule, even in small ways:** Find a way to stick to the schedule, no matter how small it is.
-This strategy allows you to prove yourself that you can get something done even when the situation isn't ideal.
+This strategy allows you to prove to yourself that you can get something done even when the situation isn't ideal.
 3. **Have someone who expects something of you:** Simply knowing that a familiar face expects to see you can be enough to get you to show up.
 4. **Design your environment for success:** The signs you read, the things that are on your desk at work, the pictures hanging on your wall at home are all pieces of your environment that can trigger you to take different actions.